yerodigo-cell/moodle-local_xpstore/README.md

 💡 **Tip:** The course configuration panel includes a tool that automatically generates the exact Iframe code for each widget, ready to be copied and pasted into your lessons.

-### 1. Main Store Widget

-Displays all available categories and reward cards.
+1. **Main Store Widget:** Displays all available categories and reward cards.

-### 2. Full Category Widget

-Displays all cards corresponding to a specific category, with a fluid and centered design.
+2. **Full Category Widget:** Displays all cards corresponding to a specific category, with a fluid and centered design.

-### 3. Individual Card Widget

-Displays a single product or reward available for direct purchase.
+3. **Individual Card Widget:** Displays a single product or reward available for direct purchase.

-### 4. Floating History Button

-A clean and minimalist shortcut for students to review their previous redemptions.
+4. **Floating History Button:** A clean and minimalist shortcut for students to review their previous redemptions.

 ---